sumana10/paytm-mern/README.md

+## Paytm MERN Project Setup Guide

-To set up the Paytm MERN project from the GitHub repository you mentioned, follow these detailed steps:
+Follow these steps to set up the Paytm MERN project from the GitHub repository:

 ### 1. Clone the Repository